 On the basis of its calcium-to-calorie ratio, watercress is among the most calcium-dense foods on the planet.
 According to IntakeHealth, at nearly 11 milligrams per calorie, watercress has three times the calcium-density of skim milk.

-[Read More: The 15 Best BCAA Supplements]
+[Read More: Best BCAA Supplements]

 But it’s not all about caloric density.
 You also have to consider the sheer volume of food.
 Yet, in order to acquire the calcium content of a 12-ounce glass of nonfat milk, you’d have to eat nearly 300 grams of watercress.
 This is why you need to couple your knowledge of nutrition with the manner in which you’re actually prepared to eat your food.